mozilla-lockwise/lockbox-extension/docs/metrics.md

 -   To log the FxA user id of the client logging the event (e.g. `"fxa_uid": uid`)
 -   To log the UUID of the item that has been added or changed (e.g. `"item_id": UUID`)
--   To log the fields that are modified when an item is updated in the datastore (e.g. `"fields":"password,notes"`  (because the value has to be a string we will have to concat the fields that were updated somehow)
+-   To log the fields that are modified when an item is updated in the datastore (e.g. `"fields": "password,notes"`  (because the value has to be a string we will have to concat the fields that were updated somehow)

 Once an event is registered, we can record it with:

-`Services.telemetry.recordEvent(category, method, object, value, extra)`
+`Services.telemetry.recordEvent(category, method, object, null, extra)`

 When recording, we can use `null` for `value`.